sjbrown/1kfa/mod_guide_player.md

 - What part of my character *needs to change*?
 - What lesson is the world trying to teach them?
-- What mask do they wear — and what truth lies beneath it?
+- What mask do they present, and what truth lies beneath it?
 - What scars will shape their legend?